alexhokl/summation-calculator/README.md

 # summation-calculator

-This is an example of building an gRPC API
+This is an example of building an gRPC API.

+See [Taskfile.yml](./Taskfile.yml) for the tasks that can be run.